-WP PR numbe r Project Result (PR) /Achievemen t Specific Project Result Main Contributi ng Partner(s) Further Contributing Partner(s) Related Background Number Short Description of FG Foregro und Number Type of Protecti on Conditions to Use within CARINA Interest in Further Commercialisati on of CARINA Results Conditor to the condition of the conditi lse the the 1 1.1 D1.1 Description of CARINA Lighthouses - ARVALIS ARVALIS, UNIBO, CEE, TI, CRES, INRAT, ICARDA, IFVNCS, NUSEED, PULS, AUP, NUSEED, NVMT, FACA, FAECA, URCACYL, UCAMAN, FCAC None This deliverable describes the methodology and organisation of the CARINA lighthouses in the different countries (France, Italy, Spain, Greece, Serbia, Morocco, Poland, Bulgaria and Tunisia).
-None Free to use No Free use to 1 1.2 D1.4 Technical guidelines for the implementati on of CARINA farming systems ARVALIS ARVALIS, AUP, IFVNCS, FLANAT, TI, CRES, NUSEED, CCE, INRAT, ICARDA, PULS, NVMT None This deliverable puts together the success factors for the cultivation of camelina and carinata.
+WP PR numbe r Project Result (PR) /Achievemen t Specific Project Result Main Contributi ng Partner(s) Further Contributing Partner(s) Related Background Number Short Description of FG Foregro und Number Type of Protecti on Conditions to Use within CARINA Interest in Further Commercialisati on of CARINA Results Condit s to U after t end of Proje lse the the 1 1.1 D1.1 Description of CARINA Lighthouses - ARVALIS ARVALIS, UNIBO, CEE, TI, CRES, INRAT, ICARDA, IFVNCS, NUSEED, PULS, AUP, NUSEED, NVMT, FACA, FAECA, URCACYL, UCAMAN, FCAC None This deliverable describes the methodology and organisation of the CARINA lighthouses in the different countries (France, Italy, Spain, Greece, Serbia, Morocco, Poland, Bulgaria and Tunisia).
+FG1 None Free to use No Free use to 1 1.2 D1.4 Technical guidelines for the implementati on of CARINA farming systems - ARVALIS ARVALIS, AUP, IFVNCS, FLANAT, TI, CRES, NUSEED, CCE, INRAT, ICARDA, PULS, NVMT None This deliverable puts together the success factors for the cultivation of camelina and carinata.
 These factors come from the analysis of demo trials and discussion in lighthouses.
 These recommendations are delivered in an easy-to-use way for farmers and practitioners.
 FG2 None Free to use No Free use to 1 1.2-1.4 D 1.3 & D1.4 Optimize d agronom ic UNIBO - None These deliverables contain the main results and guidances for growing carinata and camelina to FG3 Publish ed data protecti on Free to use No Free use to

-WP PR numbe r Project Result (PR) /Achievemen t Specific Project Result Main Contributi ng Partner(s) Further Contributing Partner(s) Related Background Number Short Description of FG Foregro und Number Type of Protecti on Conditions to Use within CARINA Interest in Further Commercialisati on of CARINA Results Condition s to Use after the end of the Project manage ment for carinata and camelin a source low ILUC feedstock in Italy accordi ng to the FAIR regulati on 4 4.2 D4.2 Overview and recommenda tions for monitoring, reporting and verification - RSB DBFZ, UNIBO, Spanish Coops None This deliverable will contain an overview of available certification schemes for CARINA production systems.
-It will address requirements for carbon farming and sustainable carbon cycles and define low ILUC criteria for feedstocks based on CARINA system FG4 None Free to use No Free to use 5 5.1 D5.1.
-National living labs reports SPAHIS Co-ops All involved in T5.1 & T5.5 None This deliverable contains the outcomes of the CARINA national living labs organized in France, Italy, and Spain.
+WP PR numbe r Project Result (PR) /Achievemen t Specific Project Result Main Contributi ng Partner(s) Further Contributing Partner(s) Related Background Number Short Description of FG Foregro und Number Type of Protecti on Conditions to Use within CARINA Interest in Further Commercialisati on of CARINA Results Condit s to U after t end of Proje Ise the the manage ment for carinata and camelin a source low ILUC feedstock in Italy accordi ng to the FAIR regulati on 4 4.2 D4.2 Overview and recommenda tions for monitoring, reporting and verification - RSB DBFZ, UNIBO, Spanish Coops None This deliverable will contain an overview of available certification schemes for CARINA production systems.
+It will address requirements for carbon farming and sustainable carbon cycles and define low ILUC criteria for feedstocks based on CARINA system FG4 None Free to use No Free use to 5 5.1 D5.1.
+National living labs reports - SPAHIS Co-ops All involved in T5.1 & T5.5 None This deliverable contains the outcomes of the CARINA national living labs organized in France, Italy, and Spain.
 The deliverable contains a summary report of the main outcomes with the localization of the living labs and analysis of the results presented.
 This deliverable is linked to Task 5.1.
-FG5 None Free to use No Free to use 5 5.2 D5.2.
+FG5 None Free to use No Free use to 5 5.2 D5.2.
 Factsheets about local challenges and field visits - ТІ All involved in T5.2 None This deliverable contains the main challenges gathered from local discussion with stakeholders and the main outcomes of the organized field visit.
-FG6 None Free to use No Free to use
+FG6 None Free to use No Free use to